Magene P715s Review – All you need to know

 Magene P715 Accuracy Test Results

 I’ve used the P715 over the last month on two bike setups, mostly for outdoor rides and a few rides on my KICKR MOVE with MyWhoosh.
-The tests were between 1 and 5 hours long and included at least one other power source for comparison.
+The tests lasted between 1 and 5 hours and included at least one additional power source for comparison.

-The other equipment used is Wahoo fitness KICKR MOVE, KICKR Core w/Zwift hub, Magene PES P505, and 4iiii Precision Pro 3+ (Dura Ace).
-Some of these have had extensive use since new and I’m now not entirely confident that they remain as accurate as they once were.
+The other equipment used is the Wahoo Fitness KICKR MOVE, KICKR Core with Zwift hub, Magene PES P505, and 4iiii Precision Pro 3+ (Dura Ace).
+Some of these have been extensively used since new, and I’m no longer entirely confident that they remain as accurate as they once were.
 All tests had each power meter calibrated at least once, including a factory spin-down calibration of KICKR MOVE.

 Ride 1